 Steele, who joined ESPN in 2007, served as a regular anchor of SportsCenter until 2013.
 She also hosted the Scripps National Spelling Bee from 2010-2013.
 In addition to SportsCenter, she also has contributed to First Take and Mike & Mike, and has been a guest co-host of ESPN2’s SportsNation.
 Steele also hosted ABC and ESPN’s New Year’s Rockin’ Eve during the inaugural College Football Playoff.

-Beyond her work for ESPN, Steele has co-hosted ABC’s telecast of the Miss America pageant since 2016 and has been a featured guest host on ABC’s The View.
+Beyond her work for ESPN, Steele previously co-hosted ABC’s telecast of the Miss America pageant and has been a featured guest host on ABC’s The View.
 In 2015, Steele added ‘mommy blogger’ to her job portfolio, contributing several stories to Disney-owned Babble.
 She has also been a guest on Jimmy Kimmel Live and has been profiled by Rolling Stone, Wall Street Journal, Vibe and Huffington Post, to name a few.

 Steele began her television career at WSBT-TV in South Bend, Ind., as a producer and reporter (1995-1997).
 She then moved to WISH-TV in Indianapolis where she was a beat reporter for the Indianapolis Colts and the Indiana Pacers, in addition to covering the 1997 NCAA Men’s Final Four, NASCAR and the IndyCar Series.